 I Don't Like My Family: How To Identify And Distance Yourself From Toxic Relatives

 In the best scenarios, people maintain positive, healthy relationships with their families.
 After all, the family is widely regarded as people who you are supposed to be able to count on through thick and thin.
-Many individuals proudly discuss how much they put family above all, and there's nothing wrong with this at all.
+Many individuals proudly discuss how much they put family above all, and for some, that may work well.
 However, there are unfortunate situations where people sometimes do not have the best relationships with their relatives.
 Sometimes, individuals are born into toxic families and don't have a strong family bond which others have.

 When You Don't Like Your Family